Are you looking to learn more about growth hacking or even become a growth hacker?

 Authors: Sean Ellis & Morgan Brown | Published: 2017 | Pages: 345

 Hacking Growth is a must-read for any marketer and entrepreneur, and especially for those working on product and SaaS companies.
-It’s easily-readable, content-dense, with tons of practical takeaways for the reader.
+It’s easily readable, and content-dense, with tons of practical takeaways for the reader.
 As one of the best growth hacking books, will spark many ideas for your own company that you’ll want to put in use immediately.

 Part I: The Method | Part II: The Growth Hacking Playbook |